Spider-Man: No Way Home: Home media

 Spider-Man: No Way Home was released by Sony Pictures Home Entertainment on digital download on March 15, 2022, and on Ultra HD Blu-ray, Blu-ray, and DVD on April 12.
 Digitally, the film was also available in a three-film bundle including all of Marvel Studios' Spider-Man films, as well as an eight-film bundle including Holland, Maguire, and Garfield's films.
 Sony moved the digital release up to March 15 from March 22, following Blu-ray versions of the film being leaked to torrent sites.
 The home media includes a gag reel and various behind-the-scenes featurettes, including two roundtable discussions: one with Dafoe, Molina, and Foxx, and another with Holland, Maguire, and Garfield.
 It has the most pre-release digital purchases on Vudu, surpassing the purchases for Endgame.
 To announce the home media release dates, Sony and the film's social media accounts posted a photo of Holland, Maguire, and Garfield recreating a popular meme from the 1967 Spider-Man television series of multiple Spider-Men pointing at one another; the tweets of the image garnered more than 10,000 retweets within minutes of being posted.
 Within its first week of release, the film sold over 2.1 million digital units in the United States, equaling $42 million; this was a record for a film's first week available on digital release.
 It was also the highest-selling film on physical media for 2022 in the US according to The NPD Group.

 The film was released on Starz following its theatrical and home media releases, the last film released by Sony with an exclusive limited streaming video on demand (SVOD) release on Starz.
-Following films would be released on Netflix after their theatrical and home media releases, through 2026.
+Subsequent films would be released on Netflix after their theatrical and home media releases, through 2026.
 Additionally, Sony signed a deal with Disney in April 2021 giving the latter access to Sony's legacy content, including past Spider-Man films and Marvel content in the SSU, to stream on Disney+ and Hulu and appear on Disney's linear television networks.
-Disney's access to Sony's titles to be released from 2022 through 2026 would come following their availability on Netflix.
+Disney's access to Sony's titles released from 2022 through 2026 would follow their availability on Netflix, with No Way Home becoming available on Disney+ in the United States on April 15, 2026.
 In February 2022, Sony expanded their pre-existing deal with WarnerMedia for making their films available on HBO Max and HBO across Central and Eastern Europe, which included No Way Home.
 The More Fun Stuff Version was released by Sony Pictures Home Entertainment on digital on October 18, 2022, as Spider-Man: No Way Home – Extended Cut, when it also began streaming on Starz.